Communities Mental Health and Wellbeing Fund for Adults 2025/26

 - Trusts

-- Companies Limited by Guarantee
+- Companies Limited by Guarantee (must also be registered as a charitable company with OSCR)

 - Not-for-profit company or asset locked company or Community Interest Companies (CIC)